ruediger/help.github.com/_posts/2009-09-09-removing-sensitive-data.markdown

 terminal_pres: true
 ---

-From time to time users accidentally commit data like passwords or keys into a git repo.
-While you can use `git rm` to remove the file, it will still be in the repo's history.
-Fortunately, git makes it fairly simple to remove the file from the entire repo history.
+<p span="intor">From time to time users accidentally commit data like passwords or keys into a git repo.
+While you can use <code>git rm</code> to remove the file, it will still be in the repo's history.
+Fortunately, git makes it fairly simple to remove the file from the entire repo history.</p>

 Change your password
 --------------------